North to Alaska: Theme song

-However, Horton did not live to see its success, as he died in a traffic collision on November 5, 1960 (eight days before the film release), and his death may have contributed to the song's success.
+However, Horton did not live to see its success, as he died in a traffic collision on November 5, 1960, (five days before the film release), and his death may have contributed to the song's success.
 Horton sang other tie-in songs, the most famous being the song for Fox's Sink the Bismarck!.
 Horton had previously topped the country charts with his song "When It's Springtime in Alaska" in 1959 and with his monster hit of the same year, "The Battle of New Orleans".

 Henry Hathaway felt the title North to Alaska was slightly misleading, as it made the film sound like an adventure tale in the vein of The Spoilers when it was more of a comedy; he felt something like The Blonde Rush was more appropriate, as it would give the audience more of a guide what to expect.
 Fox refused, though, as they had already arranged for Horton's song to be recorded and wanted to use that as marketing for the film.
 The studio claimed Horton's theme tune from Sink the Bismarck! added half a million dollars to that film's gross.
 Hathaway was skeptical about this.